 We show you how to wash paint rollers to preserve them for the next decorating task and save you money on replacements.

-- Scrape off the excess paint straight back into the paint can.
+- Remove excess paint: Scrape off extra paint with a 5-in-1 tool or putty knife back into the paint can.

-- Immerse the roller cover in the water and massage the foam with your fingers to release the paint.
+- Clean the cover: Submerge the roller cover in soapy water for water-based paints or mineral spirits for oil-based paints, massaging the foam to release the paint.

 What You Need